Cognitive & Brain Sciences Ph.D.

 In order to qualify for admission, a candidate must have earned a baccalaureate degree (or equivalent) from an accredited institution.
 Those who hold a master's degree in psychology can apply up to 24 credits towards the doctoral degree.
 An undergraduate major in psychology is not required for admission, although a minimum of 18 credits (or equivalent) of undergraduate course work in psychology is required, including a course in statistics and a laboratory course in experimental research.
 Course work in related disciplines might be used to satisfy these requirements or might be acceptable transfer credits from a prior master's degree program.
 In either case, exceptions require approval of the cognitive and brain sciences program faculty.

 Applicants should submit a resume and a statement of goals and interests.
-A completed application file must contain transcripts of all course work, three letters of recommendation, and scores on the general GRE.
+A completed application file must contain transcripts of all course work, three letters of recommendation, and scores on the general GRE (requirement waived for those applying for Fall 2021 admission).
 Transcripts, GRE scores and Graduate School applications must be submitted directly to the Graduate School.
 The letters of recommendation must be sent directly to the psychology department.

 For international students, a test of English as a Foreign Language (TOEFL) score of at least 500 is required for admission to the Graduate School.
 Students who have achieved a TOEFL score of 600 or higher are exempt from Intensive English Language Center evaluation.
 A TOEFL score of 550 or higher is the minimum necessary for a student to be approved for a teaching assistantship.
 TOEFL scores are not required for international students who have received a baccalaureate or advanced degree from an accredited university or college in the United States.